gugglegum/yii2-cookie-language-selector/README.md

 ### 2. Add component to your config

-Go to your frontend's config add component config into `components` section:
+Go to your frontend's config and add component config into `components` section:

 ```
         'cookieLanguageSelector' => [